 When Oblong looked into offsetting their own emissions, they found the process overly complicated and lacking in integrity.
 So they developed Oblong Trees, a company that streamlines offsetting, doesn’t get too bogged down in precise calculations, and makes a tangible difference.
 Importantly, Oblong Trees recognises that there is limited space in the UK, and that trees planted on the other side of the world are just as vital for combatting climate change as any in your own backyard.

-The Somers Koala Habitat Project (Coolart to Merrick) is such a worthwhile project.
-With over 70% of landholders in the area confirming their intent to participate in this revegetation project, it is also backed by Mornington Peninsula Shire, Parks Victoria and the Department of Defence.
+The Somers Koala Habitat Project (Coolart to Merrick) is such a worthwhile environmental project.
+Over 70% of landholders in the area have confirmed their intent to participate in this revegetation project, it is also backed by Mornington Peninsula Shire, Parks Victoria and the Department of Defence.

 With sponsors such as Fifteen Trees and Oblong Trees, this revegetation project is growing by leaps and bounds.

 Here’s a few reasons why this project is so important: